 Stretching can increase flexibility.
-It’s not easy, and it’s not good bang for buck, and it may depend on your genes — I can’t do it, which I firmly established in 2011 with a really thorough personal experiment.
+It’s not necessarily easy, or good bang for buck, and it may depend on your genes.
+I really can’t seem to do it, which I firmly established in 2011 with a really thorough personal experiment.
 Many other people feel defeated by this challenge as well.
 Here’s a story sent in by a reader who has been working on it for decades:

 I have done yoga every day more than 20 years.
 I'm really devoted to it.
 I do different set of positions every 2 weeks, but I start my sessions every day with 5-10 minutes of breathing in simplified/easier lotus position (padmasana, where one foot is on the floor, and another is on top of the opposite thigh).
 It is still just as uncomfortable now as it was when I started.
 I can handle it for those 5-10 minutes, but more is just too hard.
 I can still do the full version, but only for a minute or so.
 One would hope after so many years, doing it daily, I would become more flexible!
 But not even a little bit — I do the yoga for other reasons.